-Alongside the Lisbon variety, the Eureka is the most popular one sold in grocery stores.
+Alongside the Lisbon variety, the Eureka is a popular lemon sold in grocery stores.
 Although similar in look and taste, they do have several distinct differences.

 Eurekas don't have such a prominent mammilla (protruding nipple), and their skin is more textured.
 It's still possible to confuse the two varieties when studying the fruit alone.
-The trees and their growth habits make identification easier.
+However, the trees and their growth habits make identification easier.

 Eureka lemon trees don't have the thorns you find on the Lisbon type, but, they aren't quite as cold tolerant, and need to be moved indoors if there's even the slightest sign of frost.

-The growing habits of the two trees are considerably different, too.
-Eurekas have a more spreading and open type, while Lisbons are more upright in their form, and their lemons grow inside the dense canopy of the tree as opposed to the outside.
+Eurekas have a more spreading growth habit and open form, while Lisbon lemon trees are more upright and their fruit grows inside the dense canopy of the tree as opposed to the outside.

-The juicy, tangy, sour pulp is perfect for culinary purposes and is also used for cleaning around the home.
+The juicy, tangy, sour pulp of the Eureka lemon is perfect for culinary purposes and is also used for cleaning around the home.